To be eligible for H-1B status, the following requirements must be met:

 - Individuals who have held J visa status and are subject to the 2-year home residence requirement (see Student, Scholar, or Student-Intern) are not eligible for H-1B status until that requirement has been fulfilled or waived.

 - H-1B status is limited to 6 years, inclusive of all employers; the 6-year period starts over after an employee has left the U.S. for one full year.
-Exceptions to the 6-year limit exist for certain individuals who have reached a specific stage of the "Green Card" process.
+Exceptions to the 6-year limit exist for certain individuals who have reached a specific stage of the permanent residency (green card) process.

 - Postdoctoral Fellows (job code 9560) are typically not eligible for H-1B sponsorship, as they are not employees of the University.